 Do not be scared by this section!
-If you aren't sure how your project fits with this section, don't worry - just ask one of the Economic Development team and they can give you some pointers.
+If you aren't sure how your project fits with this section, don't worry - just ask the Strong Communities Grant Team and they can give you some pointers.
 The idea behind showing these links is to make sure that projects funded are relevant to the priorities of the Council and Welsh Government.